awslabs/aws-c-cal/README.md

 ## Supported Platforms
 * Windows (Vista and Later)
 * Apple
-* Unix (via.
-OpenSSL compatible libcrypto)
+* Unix (via OpenSSL compatible libcrypto)

 ## Build Instructions
 Since this project builds with CMake, you can build with whichever tool you prefer.
 Here, we show make for simplicity.
-You can use Visual Studio, XCode, or whatever you'd like via. the -G option.
+You can use Visual Studio, XCode, or whatever you'd like via the -G option.

 ```
 git clone git@github.com:awslabs/aws-c-common